 It is also essential to eat breakfast as a student, as this sets the tone for how effectively your brain is able to work through the rest of the day.

 The third and final key is Breathe, and this is something that we often need to remind ourselves to do.
 In times of stress, take five minutes to sit and breathe.
-The most effective technique is TAKE 5, which gives visual cues.
 Take certain points through the day or just before bed to sit and breathe.